 Fresh Ricotta Frittata

-Another delicious egg dish you’ll want to make over and over again, this one has eggs, bacon, and lots of greens.
+Another delicious egg dish you’ll want to make over and over again, this one has eggs, bacon, cheese, and lots of greens to keep you feeling full until lunch.

 - 12 oz applewood bacon, cut into pieces